Tickets vs. Citations: What’s the Difference?

 Common traffic violations that result in a citation include:

-• Speeding: State law generally prohibits driving over the speed limit.
-But some states that use presumed speed limits, such as Texas, allow you to avoid being penalized if you can convince a judge you were driving safely based on certain road conditions.[1]
+• Speeding: State laws generally prohibit driving over the speed limit.
+But some states that use presumed speed limits, such as Texas, allow you to avoid facing penalties if you can convince a judge you were driving safely based on road conditions.[1]
+Speeding tickets can affect insurance and stay on your record for up to five years, depending on where you live.

 • Failure to stop: This traffic violation involves failing to stop at a stop sign or red light.